 New snow invites opposites that

 The freezing crisp air beckons us out

 While drawn in by a fire that’s stout

-The chill of the freeze gives its bracing delight
+The chill of the freeze bracing delight

-Just like the warmth of flannel at night
+Like the warmth of flannel at night

-Hard labor of shoveling heavy wet snow
+Hard labor shoveling heavy wet snow

-Calls forth deep slumber beside embers’ glow
+Calling forth slumber beside embers’ glow

-As winter greets you with chilled arctic bursts
+As winter greets with chilled arctic bursts

 It pulls forth the image of tropical thirst